 But wealth isn’t only built through homeownership.
 Small businesses create opportunities for families to generate and pass on wealth to next generations.
 Small businesses need capital investment to establish and grow.
 One primary source is Small Business Association (SBA) loans, namely SBA 7(a) loans, the SBA’s most popular loan program and one intended to help businesses when other lending options have been exhausted.

 According to a recent examination of Small Business Association (SBA) loan data by The Business Journals, the annual number of SBA loans to Black businesses decreased by 84% since 2008, far more than the SBA’s 53% overall decline in SBA 7(a) loans during this period.
 From the report: “the decrease came despite 48% growth in the economy, a 101% increase in bank deposits and an 82% jump in commercial loans.”
-(Link to the article here although you may need a subscription).
+(Link to the article here although you may need a subscription and follow them on Twitter @MSPBJnews).
 Without continual capital investment, small businesses can’t grow.
 In Black and Brown communities like the Northside, traditional forms of capital (banks, friends and family) have been rare and inaccessible.
 Traditional interventions are becoming less and less available as the SBA data shows.

 We at the Foundation had been hearing the lived experience of these statistics from Northsiders for years.
-Residents and small business owners had been telling us they lacked access to affordable working capital and that property ownership was out of reach despite significant numbers of available vacant buildings and sites that could be converted to good use if resources were available.
+Residents and small business owners had told about the lack of access to affordable working capital and that property ownership was out of reach despite a significant number of vacant buildings that could be converted to good use if resources were available.
 A different approach was needed – something new and innovative.

 “Several Black economists told MarketWatch that the only way to solve the race problem in America is to narrow the wealth gap, which they said has its roots in slavery and was exacerbated by government policies like red-lining that kept Blacks from growing their wealth through ownership of homes as they appreciate in value.”